-STATEMENT OF PHILOSOPHY
+STATEMENT OF PHILOSOPHY (Update with Chat GBT)

 We believe that a life of honesty and integrity should be at the core of all human endeavors.
 Building character and academic integrity, as well as promoting academic success, is a priority at GHS.
 In a society where the lines between honesty and cheating are blurred, we challenge students to make honest decisions in their academic, extracurricular, and social commitments.
 Therefore, cheating, plagiarizing, and lying are unacceptable behaviors for a person of character.